 Yeah, yeah.

-Except don't take it away from their favorite athlete because they're And don't take it away from their favorite actor.
+Except don't take it away from your favorite athlete because they're don't take it away from your favorite actor.

 We love those athletes running around nightclubbing and partying.